Last Updated on 23 December 2025 by Cycloscope

 From Anmiter to Ait Ben Addou, you’ll bikepack along a river winding down a fantastic canyon that gets deeper and deeper as you go – I stopped to take pictures at least one hundred times along this section.

-Ait Benhaddou is the most famous Kasbah in Morocco, used as filming location for many masterpieces such as Lawrance of Arabia and Game of Thrones.
-It’s an absolutely impressive cob construction, but a bit too touristic for my taste.
-If you had the chance to visit other less famous kasbahs along this cycle touring route, you might as well skip it.
+Ait Benhaddou is the most famous Kasbah in Morocco, having served as a filming location for many masterpieces, including Lawrence of Arabia and Game of Thrones.
+It’s an imposing cob construction, but a bit too touristic for my taste.
+If you had the chance to visit other, less famous kasbahs along this cycle touring route, you might as well skip it.

-The last section to Ouarzazate is quite easy (just a few little hills) and mostly featureless.
+The last section to Ouarzazate is relatively easy (just a few little hills) and mostly featureless.

 193km / 85% tarmac / 2560m elevation gain